SmithHeig/TWEB_Projet01/README.md

 The `frontend` is a react with material-ui application.

 The `API` is an express server who execute request on the github API and treat the data to be fetch by a client.
+The `API` do some request on the `Github API`.

 ## Install